Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Introduction

-We further apply the proposed methodology and theoretical framework to the high-dimensional linear models with changepoints, a topic of considerable interest, to demonstrate the practical relevance of our theoretical conditions and findings.
+We apply the proposed methodology and theoretical framework to changepoint detection in high-dimensional linear models and multivariate nonparametric models, demonstrating the robustness and practical relevance of our findings across diverse and complex data structures.
+We also extend the theoretical guarantees to accommodate temporal dependence.